ROBERT L. THOMAS, Jr.

 While on active duty, in 1991, Thomas had a diving accident that severed his fifth and sixth vertebrae.
 He was introduced to PVA through the Cleveland VA Medical Center.
 PVA helped him navigate his new life by working to obtain his earned benefits through the VA, and reintegrating him back into society through social outings with the recreational therapist.

-Thomas joined PVA in 1993 as a member of the Buckeye Chapter of PVA in Ohio and a little while later, began volunteering with the chapter.
-He took some time off to earn his associate’s degree in Information Technology, and returned to the Buckeye Chapter of PVA board in 2010.
-He has served as the chapter’s vice president since 2012, and as the chapter's representative on the national Field Advisory Committee and the Resolution Committee.
+Thomas joined PVA in 1993 as a member of the Buckeye Chapter of PVA in Ohio, and a little while later, began volunteering with the chapter.
+He took some time off to earn his associate degree in Information Technology, and returned to the Buckeye Chapter of PVA board in 2010.
+He served as the chapter’s vice president from 2012-2015, and as the chapter’s representative on the national Field Advisory Committee and the Resolution Committee.

-Annual Convention, to begin a new, one-year term on July 1, 2021.
-He initially joined PVA’s Executive Committee, and continues to serve on the Executive Committee, because he wants to help lead the organization well into the future.
+Thomas was re-elected national senior vice president of PVA in May 2022 during the organization’s 76th Annual Convention, to begin a new, one-year term on July 1, 2022.
+He initially joined PVA’s Executive Committee in 2015 as the parliamentarian, and continues to serve on the Executive Committee because he wants to help lead the organization well into the future.

 “My inspiration to serve stems from PVA’s past and present leadership,” Thomas says.
 “Being a member for 30 years and seeing how unselfishly each leader, member, employee, and volunteer gives of themselves makes me want to continue to serve an organization that does so much for veterans and the disabled community.”

-In addition to his role as PVA’s national senior vice president, Thomas currently serves as the chair of PVA’s Resolution Committee.
+In addition to his role as PVA’s national senior vice president, Thomas currently serves as the chair of PVA’s Education Foundation.
+He was also appointed to the VA’S Family Caregiver and Survivors advisory committee.

 Thomas and his wife, LaShon, live in Macedonia, Ohio.
 Thomas enjoys reading, watching sports, and playing adaptive sports like power soccer, bowling, air guns, and scuba diving.